new STRAVA Heatmap-Driven Routes | Major Feature

 new Heatmap Routing – Problems

 However.
 People use STRAVA for all sorts of annoying reasons, like ‘going to work’ or ‘recording a walk as a run’.
-So STRAVA’s heatmap could include the A309 (freeway) or another major road in a part of its automatically generated route for you.
-You are on holiday and you don’t know that the A309 (freeway) is full of cars.
-Well, at least that all could be a problem but it seems not to be.
-Yay!
+So STRAVA’s heatmap could include a major road in a part of its automatically generated route for you.
 The few cursory checks that I’ve made show STRAVA is having a good crack and generally missing out commuter routes.
-I don’t quite know how they’ve done that but they do allow us to tag rides as COMMUTES, so maybe that was part of the exclusion algorithm that enables them to present generally sensible routes?
+They do allow us to tag rides as COMMUTES, so maybe that was part of the exclusion algorithm.

 On SHORTER cycling routes, I found there to be more problems.
-That was because these tended to be in built-up areas and so perhaps the routes took in too many junctions.
 Out in the countryside, the routes seemed much more sensible and also sensible for running.
-Indeed some of the suburban/urban running routes STRAVA has come up with only slightly further afield from where I normally run, look VERY interesting.

-Another ‘problem’ is that this feature is only available to SUMMIT/PREMIUM subscribers.
-I’d say…’Fair enough’.
-STRAVA have to make their money somehow and this feature will have value to some people.
+This feature is only available to SUMMIT/PREMIUM subscribers.
+I’d say…‘Fair enough’.
+STRAVA have to make their money somehow.

 new Heatmap Routing – Interesting Bits

-• in their press release, STRAVA said “We use map matching to snap GPS pings to known edges (roads and trails) to establish popular waypoints… our route recommendations are based on a robust database of activities that allow for a higher quality of route recommendations” now you know.
+• In their press release, STRAVA said: “We use map matching to snap GPS pings to known edges (roads and trails) to establish popular waypoints… our route recommendations are based on a robust database of activities that allow for a higher quality of route recommendations.”

 Opinion

-I can’t really see myself using this though except maybe other than once a year when I want to create a round trip route AND share it with friends.
+I can’t really see myself using this except maybe once a year when I want to create a round trip route AND share it with friends.
 I personally prefer never to use smartphones for or during running and cycling.

 Reader-Powered Content